Turner has 5 hits, Dodgers get 2 HBP RBIs to sweep Pirates

-PITTSBURGH (AP) — Justin Turner had five hits after taking a day off, Joc Pederson homered during a six-run sixth inning that featured consecutive bases-loaded plunkings and the Los Angeles Dodgers beat the Pittsburgh Pirates 11-7 Sunday to complete a three-game sweep.
+Turner had five hits after taking a rest, Joc Pederson homered during a six-run sixth inning that featured consecutive bases-loaded plunkings and Los Angeles beat Pittsburgh 11-7 Sunday to complete a three-game sweep.

+Turner had a perfect day at the plate, bouncing back nicely after taking a day to deal with discomfort in his left shin.

+“He just does so many things to help us win the ballgame,” Roberts said.
+“I thought he was recharged.
+His legs were under him today.”

 Matt Beaty had four RBIs and Corey Seager drove in two for the Dodgers, who got five innings of three-run ball from Kenta Maeda (6-2) in his return from the injured list.
 Los Angeles has won nine of 11.